VinishReddyK/AquaList/README.md

 -Edit your values daily and leve everything to the AquaList

--The user data will not be lost unless you have uninstallede or deleted it
+-The user data will not be lost unless you have uninstalled or deleted it